anshme/pycon-social-postings/readme.txt

 IMPORTANT NOTES:
 1. Each post will open a browswer.
 You would need to close the browswer by pressing ctrl+c on the console.
 2. Linkedin and twitter will open photo upload window.
-Don't select any file, just close that window.
-Mentioned file will automatically get uploaded.
+Don't select any file, and simple close that window.
+Files mentioned in the config will automatically get uploaded.
+3. LinkedIn asserts the admin page by checking linkedin_admin_url in the config.
+It might differ for user to user, configure it for your profile.

+#TODO
+1. Smooth termination of program.
+2. configure timeouts for each platform, so that netword latency is taken care of

 ## mosuse tracker to navigate.
 playwright codegen https://www.linkedin.com/feed/ --target python -o linkedin_post_play.py --user-data-dir=./user_data/linkedin